Department of Communication

 Advisement

 Majors in the Communication Department are required to seek advisement each semester.
 Advisement is offered by appointment between the end of the add-drop period and the beginning of the advance registration period.
-Majors who have been advised during that period are given priority for enrollment for the next semester's Communication classes.
-Students newly admitted to the major are required to complete an online orientation before they are advised for the following semester’s courses.
-Reach our Academic Advising Assistant at [email protected] or 518-442-4875.
+Reach our Academic Advisor, Joseph Murphy, at [email protected] or 518-442-4875.

 Advisement is under the direction of the Director of the Undergraduate Program.
-Advisement meetings each semester are generally conducted by an advising staff composed of graduate assistants overseen by our Academic Advising Assistant.
-However, undergraduate majors are encouraged to seek out a meeting with their assigned faculty mentor when they begin their studies in the Department to discuss their goals, and devise an overall plan of study supportive of those goals in the Department, in their minor or second major, and in their General Education requirement courses and electives.
+Advisement meetings each semester are with our Academic Advisor.
+Our advisor can devise an overall plan of study supportive of those goals in the Department, in their minor or second major, and in their General Education requirement courses and electives.

 Course Progression Restrictions